 There are two types of child trust funds: cash child trust funds, which are completely tax-free, and share-based child trust funds which, like stocks and shares Isas, have dividends paid to them with 10% tax already deducted.

 Junior Isas replaced child trust funds in November 2011.
-The total amount you can invest in 2016-17 is £4,080 - this can be all in one type of account or split between a Junior Cash Isa and a Junior Stocks and Shares Isa.
+The total amount you can invest in 2017-18 is £4,128 (£4,080 for 2016-17).
+This can be all in one type of account or split between a Junior Cash Isa and a Junior Stocks and Shares Isa.